Dinesh2908/Studen_Participation/student_participation/CS480Demo-7/src/main/webapp/readme/Readme.txt

 Read me file:

-Students need to import the CSC4710Demo.war into Eclipse workspace and open the structure of this project.
+import into Eclipse workspace and open the structure of this project.

 Step 1: Open the readme file in the location ~/WebContent/readme Step 2: Run the user.sql script